NatureServe-Canada/EBARTools/resources/ReadmeSet.txt

 RangeMapID - EBAR foreign key relating to the appropriate RangeMap record EcoshapeID - EBAR foreign key relating to the appropriate Ecoshape/EcoshapeOverview record Presence - the category of species presence in the Ecoshape (P=Present, X=Presence Expected, H=Historical, see metadata PDF for definitions)
+UsageType - the species usage type in the Ecoshape (B=Breeding, P=Possible Breeding, M=Migration, see metadata PDF for definitions)
 RangeMapEcoshapeNotes - numbers of input records by source

 Jurisdiction fields: